 One of the quickest ways to boost up your recovery is to gain more energy and nutrients.
 Meaning you need to add more food to your diet, but it doesn’t mean you should add fast food or unhealthy junk food as well.
 Keep in mind that your diet needs to be well organized and balanced, or you can end up gaining more weight after the recovery time.

-Thymosin Alpha-1 stimulates T cells to recognize and eliminate viruses, bacteria, and even tumor cells, modulating the immune system.
-As Thymosin Alpha 1 pushes your body to respond to these invading invaders, your immune system naturally develops and improves.
+ThYuniqueosin Alpha-1 stimulates T cells to recognize and eliminate viruses, bacteria, and even tumor cells, modulating the immune system.
+As ThYuniqueosin Alpha 1 pushes your body to respond to these invading invaders, your immune system naturally develops and improves.